Public roadmap

 • Disaster recovery, restore drills, rollback drills, and proof artifacts

-• Formal SLA and five-nines commitments only after measured validation with paying customers
+• Formal SLA commitments only after measured validation with paying customers

-• Governed custom tool registry and approval lifecycle
+• Governed Tool Pack registry and approval lifecycle

 • Agentic harness support for customer workflows that need planning, tool use, and operator guardrails